yanethirv/yanethirv/README.md

 - 👋 Hi, I’m @yanethirv
-- 👀 I’m interested in Laravel
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning REACT
+- 🌱 I’m currently learning Python

 <!---
 yanethirv/yanethirv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.